'Serpent' serial killer expected to be released in Nepal

 Sobhraj's other sobriquet, "The Serpent", came from his ability to assume other identities to evade justice.

-It became the title of a hit series made by the BBC and Netflix that was based on his life.
+It became the title of last year's hit series by the BBC and Netflix that was based on his life.

 'Swindler, seducer, robber'